 Once you put an offer on the home, you’ll have a period where you can arrange for inspections.
 If it’s allowed, you may find it wise to inspect the property prior to putting an offer down to buy a foreclosure.
 In general, inspections cost anywhere from $400 to $800, depending on what options you choose.
 For a foreclosed home, you’ll want a thorough home inspection, including add-ons such as a termite and radon check, along with a sewer and water line assessment.
 The more you know up-front about the state of the home, the better.

 As for resolving liens, many foreclosed properties have more than one loan.
 The previous owner may have had a piggyback loan from a different lender than the main loan.
-A reputable title company (and possible lawyer) can help you sort through the liens and untangle any potential conflicts before you move forward with the loan.
+A reputable title company can help you sort through the liens and untangle any potential conflicts before you move forward with the loan.
 If everything checks out, move to closing and the keys to the home will be yours.

 Step 5: Renovate, Repair and Move Into the Home